Repurposed Easter Basket Succulent Planter

 Plant Succulents in Repurposed Basket

 These hens and chicks succulents are HUGE!
 They were outdoors all winter long, and seem to be enjoying our warmer Spring temperatures.
-You may notice all of the loose soil that has collected in the middle of the succulents.
+You may notice the loose soil that has collected around the succulents.
 I have a plan!

 Use Leaf Blower to Remove Soil Crumbs